lucadelia/OON_2223/README.md

 # OON_2223
-Laboratori di Open Optical Network (OON)
+Laboratories of Open Optical Network (OON) - Software abstraction of an optical network in Python.

+Author: Luca D'Elia